Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/Update Progressions/README.md

 - Verify specific song will play with keyPressed and mousePressed
   - keyPressed: normal keys and keyCode
   - mousePressed: LEFT, RIGHT, CENTER, WHEEL, etc.
-- Introduce MP3 metadata, what peices of metadata will be used
+- Introduce MP3 metadata, what pieces of metadata will be used
 - Introduce NULL and Error catch related to single line IF, output empty String to CONSOLE
 - Finish Loading Music by summarizing it into a TAB and linking it to the MAIN Program (i.e. subprogram repeats boilerplate for connections to MAIN)
+- Key Board Shortcut for Quit: normal "Q" and ESC keycode button
+  - Reminder: void draw will finish executing rest of code grouping
+  - Will need delay() feature so keyPressed(){} will play full sound effects
+  - keyPressed(){} sound effect
+  - exit() sound effect
 - Algorithms for Music Features, prototyped in to keyPressed using Normal Keys
+- Note: Algorithms can be done at same time as 2D Buttons Objects (See Below)
   -  Simple Single Song Play Buttons, as Case Studies
     - Describe in simple words and answer "what does this button do, how does it differ from other buttons
     - Play-Pause (remember, develop these buttons separately then combine them)